satunr/CoVar/README.md

 #### `Main3.py`
 - Main script responsible for identifying variational and core genes in different runs.
 - Results are saved as pickle files containing lists with the format: `<Control matrix, Disease matrix, Gene Names, Mean squared, Variational, Knn, Community Labels, Core >`.
-- Result files are named "GList-i.p" from the i-th run.
+- Result (pickle) files are named "Run{Approach 1 or 2}-i.p" from the i-th run.

 #### `read.py`
 - Reads and preprocesses the expression dataset.